SpaghetMeNot/normalmagic/docs/mesh_tools/surface_insert.md

 - **Weld Distance.** Distance at which to weld vertices, this takes effect at several points during the process, not just the final weld between surface and insert mesh.
 - **Boolean Extrusion.** How far to extrude the cutter shape from the surface.
 You might need to increase this value if the insert mesh covers a large area of curvature.
 You can preview cutters in the [Debug](#debug) panel.
     ![Boolean Extrusion](../assets/surface_insert/boolean_extrusion.gif)
+- **Boolean Offset.** Offset the Boolean cutter outside the surface.
+This only effects the "top" of the cutter and will also help when an insert mesh covers a large area of curvature.
+You can preview cutters in the [Debug](#debug) panel.
 - **Non-Manifold Solver.** Which boolean solver to use when surface mesh is not manifold.
 Keep this as ***Float*** for most situations.
     - **Float.** Faster and in a lot of cases more accurate when matching surface points.
     - **Exact.** Much slower and rarely better.
 Included "just in case" it helps in rare cases.